 • Contact supervisor, adjacent occupants, and building manager.

 • Dial 940-565-2109 during business hours to speak with someone from our team.
 After hours, our on-call personnel will be contacted by UNT Police dispatcher.
-The UNT Police non-emergency number is 940-565-3000 and is answered 24 hours a day.

 In addition, if you find something that needs to be fixed on campus (ex: a light that is out or a broken fixture) please reach out to Facilities so that they can address it.
 Contact Work Control to file a service ticket by visiting the Facilities website or calling 940-565-2700.